Jay Inslee Is Running On Climate Change, Here’s How The 2020 Democratic Field Stacks Up

 Beto O’Rourke

-The Texas congressman has yet to announce a likely candidacy, but he took a lot of heat on the revelation that he accepted $430,000 from oil and gas-affiliated donors, more than 75 percent of which were large donations.
-His website offers fairly tepid prescriptions on energy, like reform that “optimizes the uses of current energy sources while incentivizing the innovation of new and renewable sources of energy,” rejoining the Paris Climate Accord, and “empowering the EPA to exercise oversight” of drilling.
+The former congressman from Texas has yet to announce a likely candidacy, but he took a lot of heat on the revelation that he accepted $430,000 from oil and gas-affiliated donors, more than 75 percent of which were large donations.
+His website offers fairly moderate prescriptions on energy — like reform that “optimizes the uses of current energy sources while incentivizing the innovation of new and renewable sources of energy,” rejoining the Paris Climate Accord, and “empowering the EPA to exercise oversight” of drilling.

-The senator from Massachusetts is a co-sponsor of the Green New Deal (GND), and is a staunch supporter of strong legislation to fight climate change.
-She has also linked her support for the GND to her proposal for an “ultra-millionaire tax,” suggesting that revenue could be earmarked to jumpstart the GND.
-“Climate change is real, it threatens all of us, & we have no time to waste to address it head-on,” she tweeted after the signing of the GND resolution.
+The senator from Massachusetts is a co-sponsor of the Green New Deal, and is a staunch supporter of strong legislation to fight climate change.
+She has also linked her support for the Green New Deal to her proposal for an “ultra-millionaire tax,” suggesting that revenue could be earmarked to jumpstart said deal.
+“Climate change is real, it threatens all of us, & we have no time to waste to address it head-on,” she tweeted after the signing of the Green New Deal resolution.

 Booker is another senator who co-sponsored the Green New Deal, calling the aggressive proposal to tackle climate change a “bold idea” that could benefit both the economy and the environment.
-“Doing nothing is not an option right now because our planet really is in peril,” Booker said in a video he posted of him responding to a constituent question.
+“Doing nothing is not an option right now because our planet really is in peril,” Booker said in a video he posted of himself responding to a constituent question.

 Joe Biden

 The former vice president is expected to announce his candidacy soon, and polls show that he benefits greatly from name recognition.
-He also can point to a fairly solid record on votes on the environment during his time as a senator, including calling for an end to oil and gas subsidies, reducing road-building in national forests, and for including oil and gas smokestacks in mercury regulations.
-He’ll likely need to expand on his calls for carbon emissions cap and trade in order to court younger activists, however.
+He can also point to a fairly solid record on votes on the environment during his time as a senator — including calling for an end to oil and gas subsidies, for reducing road-building in national forests, and for including oil and gas smokestacks in mercury regulations.